 Here are some ideas of how to use technology to pray together daily.

-How to use technology to pray together using a prayer conference call or video chat
+How to use technology to pray together using a prayer conference call or video meeting

-Using conference calls or video chats to pray together daily is similar to traditional prayer meetings because you are able to hear each other’s prayers and add your own prayers to them.
+Using conference calls, online meetings or video chats to pray together daily is similar to traditional prayer meetings because you are able to hear each other’s prayers and add your own prayers to them.

-Use technology to pray together by Leading a prayer conference call or video chat.
-Like traditional prayer meetings, prayer conference calls and video chat groups require a leader or organizer who plans the logistics.
+Use technology to pray together by Leading a prayer conference call, online meeting or video chat.
+Like traditional prayer meetings, prayer conference calls and online meetings require a leader or organizer who plans the logistics.
 As in a traditional prayer meeting, the leader recruits members and notifies the members of the day and time of the meeting.
 The prayer leader sets the agenda and decides on the purpose of the prayer time.
 As an example, the focus of the conference call or video chat can be to pray for each other, to pray over prayer requests given to the group by others or to support a specific group or cause in prayer, such as their church leadership or a nonprofit organization.

 Guidelines for the prayer time might include how to take turns praying.
 It can be done extemporaneously as the spirit moves each participant or the leader may call on members by name after another member has finished their prayer.
 The leader may announce different topics for prayer and then allow others to pray on this subject, or the group may pray in unison a common prayer.